Catalogues and

 36 | 1 3/8" | 38 | 65 | 380 | 57 – 57,8 |

-When planning a wire construction the ultimate break load, as well as the work load, must be calculated, as it will determine the minimum wire size and maybe the wire construction needed.
-Blue Wave’s fitting’s, unless otherwise stated, are constructed after termination to meet 90% of the break load on the wire ropes that are standard in the market.
+When planning a wire construction the ultimate break load, as well as the work load, must be calculated as it will determine the minimum wire size and maybe the wire construction needed.
+Blue Wave’s fittings, unless otherwise stated, are constructed to meet 90% of the break load after termination on the wire ropes that are standard in the market.

 PLEASE NOTE: